ucbds-infra/otter-grader/docs/index.md

 ### Ok-Formatted Tests

-You can use [https://oktests.herokuapp.com/](https://oktests.herokuapp.com/) to generate your tests in the okpy format.
+You can use [https://oktests.herokuapp.com/](https://oktests.herokuapp.com/) to generate your tests in the ok format.
 Place all generated test files in the tests directory.

 ### In-Notebook Usage